- How can I know the estimated closing costs and other expenses?

 It is common that the buyer pays the transfer of acquisition tax and all other closing costs, including the Notary's fees and expenses, while the seller pays his capital gains tax and the broker's commission.

 In Mexico, historically and in many occurrences today, when buying real estate, the transactions are cash operations.
 Mexican Banks are only recently starting to offer mortgage tools for property acquisitions for the Mexican nationals.
-Only within a few months ago this year, have major Mexican financial institutions begun offering options to Mexican Foreigners basically for Americans, Canadians, and Brittons.
-Most Mexican foreigners have used home equity or other assets from there home countries to raise capital for investing here in Mexico.
-With the new tools now available, allowing for Mexican Property to be mortgaged, many foreigners are now discovering new exciting options to purchase their Mexican ocean front homes (Financing Options).
+Only within a few months ago this year, have major Mexican financial institutions begun offering options to Mexican Foreigners basically for Americans, Canadians, and British.
+Most Mexican foreigners have used home equity or other assets from their home countries to raise capital for investing here in Mexico.
+With the new tools now available, allowing for Mexican Property to be mortgaged, many foreigners are now discovering new exciting options to purchase their Mexican ocean front homes.